simevidas/switch2/README.md

 “Plain” refers to the upgrade from Switch 1 to Switch 2.
 It means that there aren’t many differences between the Switch 1 and Switch 2 versions of the game.
 The “Switch 2 edition” looks and runs better, and contains a few extra features.

 Whether some of these games are truly Switch 1 games that have been upgraded to Switch 2, or actually Switch 2 games that have been downgraded to Switch 1 is a matter of opinion.

+## Does scrolling with the mouse not work?

+Since the page scrolls horizontally instead of vertically, you need to hold down the Shift key while rolling the mouse wheel to scroll the page.